LucyL-J/Time-to-mutational-meltdown/README.md

 The simulations are done in the programming language [julia](https://julialang.org).
-To replicate the data in the manuscript, install julia, start it and execute the following
+To replicate the data in the manuscript, clone this repository, install julia, start it and execute the following
 ```
-include("launcher_script.jl")
+include(".../launcher_script.jl")
 ratchet_speeds_report()
 times_phases_report()
 ```
+with the dots replaced by the path to the repository.
-which will run the simulations for the parameters used in the manuscript.
+This will run the simulations for the parameters used in the manuscript.
 Note that this will take some computational time. \
 To start the notebook, execute
 ```
 using IJulia